Best folding picnic table: All the world’s a stage if you bring one with you

 You’ll need to supply the wood, but this simple do-it-yourself kit is a great deal.

-If you’re even slightly handy, you might want to go for this versatile wood folding table: It’s a kit that includes heavy-gauge resin brackets and you’ll need to add two-by-four pieces of lumber (not included) to assemble the kit.
+If you’re even slightly handy, you might want to go for this versatile wood folding picnic table: It’s a kit that includes heavy-gauge resin brackets and you’ll need to add two-by-four pieces of lumber (not included) to assemble the kit.
 One of the coolest parts is that you can choose the size—you can cut lumber up to 9 feet, depending on how wide you want the bench and table to be.
 It converts from a bench to a small foldable table using a slide lock, and you can put two together for a larger table that seats up to eight people.

-What is the best material for a picnic table?
+Q: What is the best material for a picnic table?

 There are three main types of materials used for picnic tables: wood, resin, and metal.
 None of the three are inherently the “best,” as they each have different strengths and weaknesses.
 Wood is the traditional look for picnic tables and can be stained to match other outdoor furnishings, but it also tends to get weathered more easily and need maintenance.
 Resin is simple to clean and should stay in good shape for many years.
 Metal picnic tables are generally made of aluminum, which is lightweight but maybe less comfortable to sit on and cause a glare in the sun.

-How much can a folding table hold?
+Q: How much can a folding table hold?

 There’s a wide variation of answers to the question of how much a folding table can hold.
 It depends on the material of the table and legs, the dimensions of the table, how many supports there are, the thickness of the table, and other factors.
 The weight capacity should always be available in the product description and packaging.

-How long do picnic tables last?
+Q: How long do picnic tables last?

-Picnic tables should last at least two years in good condition, but many will last for more than that—even a decade or more, if they’re cared for properly and not left out uncovered in harsh weather conditions.
+uncovered in harsh weather conditions.
 You can check each manufacturer’s warranty to find out their guaranteed lifespan.
 In general, wood will weather quicker than aluminum or resin.
 If you store your picnic table indoors when it’s not in use, you’ll maximize its longevity.
 If you can’t do that, consider investing in a waterproof cover or shrink-wrapping your picnic table over the winter.

 The final word on the best folding picnic tables